-Every pure bred dog breed has a Breed Standard by which they are bred and judged.
+Every purebred dog breed has a 'breed standard' by which they are bred and judged.

-Each Breed Standard has the following clause as a header to reinforce our commitment to breeding sound and healthy dogs:
+In Australia, each breed standard has the following clause as a header to reinforce our commitment to breeding sound and healthy dogs:

-A breed standard is the guideline which describes the ideal characteristics, temperament, and appearance of a breed and ensures that the breed is fit for function with soundness essential.
+A breed standard is the guideline which describes the ideal characteristics, temperament and appearance of a breed, and ensures that the breed is fit for function with soundness essential.
 Breeders and judges should at all times be mindful of features which could be detrimental in any way to the health, welfare or soundness of this breed.

 At present, there are over 200 purebred dog breeds recognised in Australia for showing, breeding and judging, classified into seven groups of breeds.